ankita34359/Complete-JavaScript/02_Lecture: Understanding var, let and const/02_Notes.md

 #### Why Use const?

-Use const when you know the value of a variable will never change.
-It makes your code more predictable and easier to debug.
+Use const when we know the value of a variable will never change.
+It makes our code more predictable and easier to debug.

 ---